ERP · Cambridge

 Exactly what you get

 You get a working bridge between the lab and the ledger: sample events from your LIMS posting consumption to the right study, reagent lots tracked against expiry, CRO invoices coded to program arms, and milestone revenue recognized by rule.
 The deliverable is a system your CFO can run a clean close from and hand to a diligence team without apology.
-It connects to your existing NetSuite or Dynamics rather than replacing it, and it speaks to your inventory management software, accounting software, and business intelligence dashboards as part of one operational picture.
+It connects to your existing NetSuite or Dynamics rather than replacing it, and it speaks to your inventory management software, accounting software, and business intelligence (BI) dashboards as part of one operational picture.

 How to choose a developer in Cambridge